SGullin/arpa/readme.md

 Alternatively, fork either this repo or the [GUI](#gui).

 To get started, you need to have a folder of `sql` files creating the tables you reference in the rust code, and a config `.toml` file.
 Both of their paths need to be given to `Archivist`'s constructor.

+### SQL
+This crate uses PostgreSQL, which means that you need to have such a DB to connect to if you want to use `arpa`.
+For testing on MacOS, there is e.g. https://postgresapp.com.

 ### New tables
 If you fork this and want to add more tables, the [derive macro](https://github.com/SGullin/arpa-item-macro) might come in handy.
 The only necessities is that